xenharmonic-devs/sonic-weave/BUILTIN.md

 `value`

 ### pop
 Remove and return the last interval in the current/given scale.
+Optionally an index to pop may be given.
 #### Parameters:

-`scale`
+`scale`, `index`

 ### popAll
 Remove and return all intervals in the current/given scale.